top of page

 The murder hornet story isn’t one of widespread invasion, it’s actually a success story of science, vigilance, and cooperation.

-As of 2025, Asian giant hornets remain contained in a very small area of Washington State, with no evidence of nationwide spread.
+As of 2025, Asian giant hornets remain contained in a very small area of Washington State, with no evidence of nationwide spread and no recent confirmed sightings.

 So, should you worry about murder hornets in your backyard?
 Probably not.
-What you should do is stay informed, support pollinator health, and recognize the role bees play in our lives.
+What you should do is stay informed and recognize the role bees play in our lives.

 That’s the real takeaway from this story, and it’s why we wanted to share the full picture with you.